nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > an  excellent opportunity for croqueting one       of them with the other : the only
 # D/P J         NSg         C/P ?
 NSg/I/V/J P  N/I  P    D   NSg/J .
 D   W?
 > difficulty was , that    her   flamingo was gone  across to the other side    of the
 # NSg        V   .
-N/I/C/D I/J/D NSg/J    V   V/J/P NSg/P  P  D   NSg/J NSg/V/J P  D
+N/I/C/D I/J/D NSg/J    V   V/J/P NSg/P  P  D   J     NSg/V/J P  D
 > garden , where Alice could  see   it        trying  in a   helpless sort  of way   to fly up        into
 # NSg/J  .
-NSg/C NPr   NSg/VX NSg/V NPrSg/ISg NSg/V/J P  D/P J        NSg/V P  NSg/J P  NSg/V/J NSg/V/J/P P
+NSg/C NPr   NSg/VX NSg/V NPrSg/ISg NSg/V/J P  D/P J        NSg/V P  NSg/J P  J   NSg/V/J/P P
 > a   tree .
 # D/P NSg  .
 >